Whooping cough information

-Causes sudden attacks of coughing with gagging and vomiting with no warning
+Causes sudden attacks of coughing with gagging and retching or vomiting with little warning.

-This site is just about whooping cough.
-It was established and has been active since July 2000.
+This site provides comprehensive whooping cough information.
+It was established in July 2000 and has been active since then.

 I am Dr Doug Jenkinson.
 I have studied whooping cough as a family doctor for over 40 years in Nottinghamshire, England.
-See my recently (2020) published book about whooping cough.
+I have published a book (Springer Biography series) about my whooping cough studies.
+You can read my credentials here and watch a YouTube video about the Keyworth study on the Keyworth Study page.

-You will find the answer to any question about whooping cough (pertussis) here.
+You will find the answer to any question about whooping cough (pertussis, parapertussis) here.

-Whooping cough is much commoner than people realise because it gets missed and under-notified.
+Whooping cough is much commoner than people realise because it gets missed and is under-notified.

-It is very difficult for doctors to diagnose whooping cough because it is a terrible but infrequent cough.
+It is very difficult for health care professionals to diagnose whooping cough because it is a terrible but infrequent cough that cannot be put on to demonstrate it.

-This site helps your doctor to diagnose you correctly when you feel you are disbelieved.
+This site helps your health care professional to diagnose you correctly when you feel you are disbelieved by suggesting you record an attack and use the printable handout.

 Summary of symptoms in children over 1 year, teens and adults

-Whooping cough starts with a bit of a cold and sometimes mild feverishness, often a sore throat and a bit of a tickly cough.
+Whooping cough sometimes starts with a bit of a cold and mild feverishness.
+More often it is just a sore throat and a bit of a tickly cough.

 After about 7 to 10 days the cough starts coming in spasms of continuous coughing that may last several minutes.